 What is a default notice?

-Creditors usually send a default notice after six months of missed or under payments.
+The people you owe usually send this after six months of missed or under payments.

-They will give you at least two weeks to make up missed payments.
+They give you at least two weeks to make up missed payments.

-Default notices apply to debts regulated by the Consumer Credit Act.
+Default notices apply to debts regulated by the Consumer Credit Act, like:

 • Credit and store cards